Youth Education In The Arts

 How does Youth Education In The Arts spend its money?

 Youth Education In The Arts directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Youth Education In The Arts tax-deductible?